 Creating the Frame Design

-Next, lay out the frame so you can pencil in your design.
+Next, lay down the frame so you can pencil in your design.

 You only need to apply the design to two adjacent pieces.
 I drew lines to give my frame a mirror look.